ccorcos/groove-salad/README.md

 - polysynth
 - slidable

+- use synth with frequencies and change the the number of notes (12)

 - synth with multiple notes
 - display where you're holding down a note or not
 - rotatable keyboard